nmachine-io/doc-site/docs/prebuilt-models/actions/overview.md

 ---
 sidebar_position: 0
-sidebar_label: Base Class
+sidebar_label: Overview
 ---

 # Actions

 An Action is anything that runs.
-Typically, actions encapsulate Kubernetes-related work, such as running `kubectl apply`, updating variable values, patching resources, etc...
+Typically, actions perform Kubernetes-related work, such as a `kubectl apply` execution, updating variable values, patching resources, etc...
 But, you can do any other kind of work too by defining your own subclasses.
 The following image sketches out the relationship between the Action models defined in the KAMA and what the user sees.

 ![](/img/models/actions/action-breakdown.png)

 ## The `Action` Model